 During a typical application season, applicants join residents for dinner at a local restaurant which serves as a fun and informative opportunity to get to know current trainees and learn about the program in a low-pressure environment.
 The interview day consists of morning conference, several faculty interviews, a catered lunch, and a tour of the department.
 Both the program director, Dr. Anne Mills, and the Department Chair, Dr. Chris Moskaluk, meet with the group to provide an overview of the programs structure and philosophy.
 The tour and the lunch session allow for additional interaction with residents with plenty of opportunities for questions about the program and life in Charlottesville.
 The interview day usually concludes around 2-3:00 PM.
 Applicants should inform the program coordinator if scheduling conflicts arise.

-Due to the COVID19-related travel restrictions, the interview experience will be entirely remote for the 2020-21 application season, but applicants can expect a similar degree of exposure to our faculty and trainees with plenty of opportunities to learn about the program.
-The night before the interview applicants will join residents on Zoom for a chat session (invited applicants should look out for their UVA Pathology mug in the mail, to be filled with a beverage of their choosing!).
+Due to the COVID19-related travel restrictions, the interview experience will be entirely remote for the 2021-22 application season, but applicants can expect a similar degree of exposure to our faculty and trainees with plenty of opportunities to learn about the program.
+The night before the interview applicants will join residents on Zoom for a chat session.
 The interview day will include a morning educational session, group chats with the trainees, informational sessions from the program director and Chair, and one-on-one faculty interviews.

-To understand the requirements for clinical appointment and employment at the University of Virginia Health System, it is extremely important for you to review the Requirements and Benefits of Appointment page as part of the application process.
+To understand the requirements for clinical appointment and employment at the University of Virginia Health System, it is extremely important for you to review the Resident Recruitment & Selection page as part of the application process.
 It contains specific information related to appointments, contracts, stipends, and benefits.
 You may view this information on UVA’s Graduate Medical Education.